nasa-gibs/gibs-api-docs/docs/map-library-usage.md

 3. Evenly distribute download requests across the entire bulk downloading period, avoiding significant spikes of activity.
 4. Start small with fewer concurrent threads and build to your proposed maximum download rate.

 Subscribe to our mailing list [by sending an email to this address](mailto:eosdis-gibs-announce-join@lists.nasa.gov) (no subject or text in the body is needed) and [follow our blog](https://wiki.earthdata.nasa.gov/pages/viewrecentblogposts.action?key=GIBS){:target="_blank"} to stay up-to-date with new features and changes to existing services.
-Or contact us at [support@earthdata.nasa.gov](mailto:support@earthdata.nasa.gov?subject=GIS API Questions) with feedback and questions.
+Or contact us at [earthdata-support@nasa.gov](mailto:earthdata-support@nasa.gov?subject=GIS API Questions) with feedback and questions.